 We saw plenty of theories that were completely impractical and thus useless.
 The test we always applied was “is anybody on the team actually achieving this outcome today?’
 If the answer was no we moved on to lower hanging fruit.

 Obviously assuming all engineers could get to the same number of jobs per day then First Time Fix Rate & Average Parts Cost become critical productivity outputs.
 Note the use of the word “outputs”.
-These are not ‘drivers’ of productivity but the outcomes of engineer activity and effort (inputs or drivers), all a part of field service productivity.
+These are not ‘drivers’ of productivity but the outcomes of engineer activity and effort (inputs or drivers), all a part of the strategy to improve field engineer productivity.

-What then is the key DRIVER of lowest parts cost and first time fix rate?
+What then is the key DRIVER of lowest parts cost and first time fix rate – effectively field service productivity?
 The answer is obvious but equally elusive.
 Engineer competence.
 It is as simple as that and most businesses can point to a handful of their best engineers and confidently predict that they will have the highest FTFR and the lowest average parts cast per job and accordingly the most favourable customer feedback (CSAT).

 If you have the data to hand can you plot your field workforce on a force ranked chart, where you can identify using some numerical index the best engineer and the worst.
 The index you use is irrelevant provided that it is a direct and accurate correlation to FTFR & Average Parts cost.
 Assume you used an index of 100 and your best engineer (call her engineer A) scored 75 and your worst (Call him engineer Z) 25 and the remainder were evenly spread.
 What this tells me is that there is huge scope for productivity improvement and that the improvement is possible and not theoretical.
 In this example the only difference between Engineer A and Z is capability and knowledge.
 A real solution to improve field engineer productivity.